-I awoke on my first morning in Mallorca to a clear blue sky and the warmth of October sunshine.
+I awoke on my first morning in the Spanish islands of Mallorca to a clear blue sky and the warmth of October sunshine.
 The sea outside my window was calm and inviting.

 As I ate my breakfast on the Hotel Illa d’Or’s seaside terrace, a beautiful vintage yacht moored up on the jetty.
 I smiled, knowing that I would soon be aboard her and sailing around Mallorca.
 The conditions were perfect for my photographs and what better way to capture the beauty of the island than from the sea.